 Ingredients

-- 14 to 16 ounces extra-firm tofu (see note)
+- 14 to 16 ounces super firm tofu or extra firm

-- Drizzle of olive oil (optional)
+- Drizzle of olive oil optional

-- 1 tablespoon plus 2 teaspoons chili powder
+- 5 teaspoons chili powder

 - Salt to taste